Last Updated on October 26, 2022

 - Levy all intra-European airline tickets with a sustainability surcharge of 20 euros.

 - Divide the proceeds among the network companies mentioned, with the condition that a maximum of half of that money may be used for research and development.
-The rest must be used for the purchase of bio-kerosene that does not displace food production or forests.
+The remainder must be used for the purchase of bio-kerosene that does not displace food production or forests.

 - This bio-kerosene can be burned in any aircraft but is allocated to the shortest flight route without an HSR connection.
 For KLM that would be Amsterdam-Düsseldorf.

-- Give a bonus of 1 euro per liter from EU funds on the total annual consumption on that route as soon as that route runs entirely on the allocated bio-fuel.
+- Give a bonus of 1 euro per kg from EU funds on the total annual consumption on that route as soon as that route runs entirely on the allocated bio-fuel.
 This bonus is initially awarded every year and may only be used for the purchase of bio-kerosene.

 - The surplus of bio-fuel is allocated to the second shortest route and the process repeats.